neszha/cubegenjs/examples/svelte-js/README.md

 # About Project

-Protecting react-js project with web-protector module CubegenJS.
+Protecting svelte-js project with web-protector module CubegenJS.

 ## Setup